What is reverse osmosis?

 As a rule, I don’t recommend these except for circumstances where a customer specifically wishes to alter the taste of the water.
 RO water can taste sometimes too pure, just as like some people find that drinking softened water can taste slightly sweet - the remineralisation filter adds back the chalk and as a result changes the flavour of the water (I've heard the customers use the description of the water tasting 'fuller' and 'more minerally' - but be warned, they will add back scum to hot drinks and some scaling to the kettle.

 The amount of beneficial minerals they re-add is, however, so insignificant that you would have to drink around 30 litres of water a day for the filter to become effective.

 (We feel they are there to take money out of your pocket and put that into the filter company's pocket).

 Here is how a typical domestic RO system works:

-These small low-volume budget RO systems are available in simple 3-stage, 4-stage or 5-stage systems, depending on the preference of the final water quality.
+These small, low-volume budget reverse osmosis systems are available in simple 3-stage, 4-stage or 5-stage systems, depending on the preference of the final water quality.

 The upside of these budget RO systems is that they are cheaper to purchase.
 The downside, however, is they are heavier on water usage.